osmbe/website/_posts/2015-08-22-en-motm-matthieu-gaillet.md

 lang: en
 ---

-Matthieu Gaillet is a technical electrician and is now responsible for the technical aspects in a cultural center.
-His motivation to map comes from his passion for collaboration in map making and his intensive use of maps for cycling and hiking trips.
+_Matthieu Gaillet([Pagaille](https://www.openstreetmap.org/user/Pagaille)) is a technical electrician and is now responsible for the technical aspects in a cultural center.
+His motivation to map comes from his passion for collaboration in map making and his intensive use of maps for cycling and hiking trips._

 **Where and when did you discover OpenStreetMap?**

 Just like everybody else probably: by accident, in 2010 :-) I immediately liked the concept of a map created by collaboration.
 But at that moment I was not completely convinced that the project would become popular and accepted enough to compete with Google maps.
 Since then I started using open source based servers and software and the virus got me.
-It was not before 2013 that I started using OpenStreetMap and my first contributions with JOSM are also from that time.
+It was not before 2013 that I started using OpenStreetMap and my first contributions with [JOSM](http://josm.openstreetmap.de/) are also from that time.

 **Do you use OpenStreetMap yourself?**

-I use it both privately and professionally, mainly since the arrival of Mapbox, umap, etc, since it is now possible to personalize maps.
+I use it both privately and professionally, mainly since the arrival of [Mapbox](https://www.mapbox.com/), [umap](http://umap.openstreetmap.fr/), etc, since it is now possible to personalize maps.

 **Which type of mapper are you?**

 I use my own GPS-traces and I have the habit to map a couple of hours after returning from a trip.
 Since I use OpenStreetMap-based maps, I tend to leave my planned route to do some improvised surveying and have the intense pleasure of adding a missing trail to the map.
-I am also an armchair mapper and base myself on information published by third parties.
+I am also an [armchair mapper](http://wiki.openstreetmap.org/wiki/Armchair_mapping) and base myself on information published by third parties.
 Because of this, I sometimes act as an improvised open data evangelist when public services are deciding whether or not they should release their data.
 My favorite areas correspond to my interests and places I go.
-Thus I have "committed" a lot of changes along the Eurovelo 6 cycle route that passes through Europe, all the way from Germany to the Black Sea (Romania).
+Thus I have "committed" a lot of changes along the [Eurovelo 6](http://www.eurovelo.com/en/eurovelos/eurovelo-6) cycle route that passes through Europe, all the way from Germany to the Black Sea (Romania).

 **What do you map?**